Welcome

 2 cabs to 300.

 The Omni 15s are stand-alone cabs, for use without separate subwoofers.
-If you're looking for an easy to build PA or electric bass top to use with subs, or need to cover larger audiences, check out the OmniTop 12 and OmniTop 15.
+If you're looking for easy to build PA tops to use with subs, or need to cover larger audiences, check out the OmniTop 12, OmniTop 15, SLA Pro and the Simplexx series.